-Percentage of high data quality measurements to produce good velocities
+Percentage of high data quality measurements to produce good velocities.

-A key quality control parameter, percent good indicates what fraction of the pings passed the various error thresholds.
+A key quality control parameter, percent good, indicates what fraction of the pings passed the various error thresholds.
 The percent good test determines whether the data that are being returned are sufficient to provide the required data quality.
 Different methods are used by different manufacturers.
-For TRDI, there are percent good 3-beam (PG1[j]) solutions (1 beam rejected) and percent good 4-beam (PG4[j]) solutions.
+For Teledyne RDI, there are percent good three-beam [PG1(j)] solutions (one beam rejected) and percent good fourbeam [PG4(j)] solutions.
 This test is applied to each depth bin, i.

-Flags Condition Codeable Instructions Fail = 4 If PG1(i) and PG4(i) combined do not exceed a minimum value(PGMINLO), the measurement at that depth bin (i) fails.
-IF PG1(i)+PG4(i) < PGMINLO, flag = 4 Suspect = 3 If PG1(i) and PG4(i) combined fall in the range between PGMINLO and PGMINHI, the measurement at that depth passes, but is flagged as suspect.
-IF PG1(i)+PG4(i) $\geq$ PGMINLO AND PG3(i)+PG4(i) $\leq$ PGMINHI, flag = 3 Pass = 1 If PG1(i) and PG4(i) combined exceed a minimum value(PGMINHI), the measurement at that depth bin (i) passes.
-IF PG1(i)+PG4(i) > PGMINHI, flag = 1
+Flags Condition Codable Instructions Fail = 4 If PG1(i) and PG4(i) combined do not exceed a minimum value (PGMINLO), the measurement at that depth bin (i) fails.
+IF PG1(i) + PG4(i) < PGMINLO, flag = 4 Suspect = 3 If PG1(i) and PG4(i) combined fall in the range between PGMINLO and PGMINHI, the measurement at that depth passes, but is flagged as suspect.
+IF PG1(i) + PG4(i) \geq PGMINLO AND PG3(i) + PG4(i) \leq PGMINHI, flag = 3 Pass = 1 If PG1(i) and PG4(i) combined exceed a minimum value(PGMINHI), the measurement at that depth bin (i) passes.
+IF PG1(i) + PG4(i) > PGMINHI, flag = 1

-Test Exception: This applies only to TRDI sensors, excluding beam coordinate configuration.
+Test Exception: This applies only to Teledyne RDI sensors, excluding beam coordinate configuration.

 Test specifications to be established by the manufacturer.
-In this case the PGMINLO and PGMINHI values differ depending on the frequency of TRDI system used and the sampling strategy (pings per second and sampling interval).
+In this case, the PGMINLO and PGMINHI values differ depending on the frequency of Teledyne RDI system used and the sampling strategy (pings per second and sampling interval).

-Example: Percent good for RDI ADCPs, fail = PG1 + PG4 < 25 and suspect = PG1 + PG4 < 75
+Example: Percent good for Teledyne RDI ADCPs, fail = PG1 + PG4 < 25 and suspect = PG1 + PG4 < 75

-3.4.3 Current Velocity Tests
+3.3.3 Current Velocity Tests